cambridge-collection/cambridge-collection.github.io/docs/setup-local-viewer.md

 ```

 Now you will need to update this file to replace the `GITHUB_USERNAME` text with your own GitHub account username and replace the `GITHUB_PAT` text
-with a GitHub Personal Access Token (classic, not fine-grained) with repo permissions.
+with a GitHub Personal Access Token (classic, not fine-grained) with repo and packages permissions.
 See [Creating a Personal Access Token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Setting up the viewer